lennertsoffers/ElementalStones/README.md

 These stones can be used to exercise all sorts of moves and make PvP/PvE more fun.
 It all starts with the four base stones, which can be levelled up 8 times. for each level, the player unlocks an additional move (which are explained below).
 The last level unlocks the strongest move of the stone, the ultimate.

 In addition to executable moves, each stone provides 1 or more passives.
 This type of move always remains active and helps the player in the background.
-These vary from stone to stone but are well balanced.
+These vary from stone to stone but are well-balanced.

 When a base stone reaches level 3, the player has to choose a path to continue the upgrading process.
 Each base stone has 2 paths to choose from, which makes 8 paths in total.
 When a path is chosen, the first 3 moves of the base stones are kept.